Chymyst/chymyst-core/docs/chymyst01.md

 ```

-Now the chemistry is fully deterministic, and no priority needs to be explicitly assigned.
+Now the chemistry is fully deterministic, without the need to assign priorities to reactions.

 The chemical machine forces the programmer to design the chemistry in such a way that
 the order of running reactions is completely determined by the data on the available molecules.